Advice > Product management

 • What would you show on the top right of the page, Sponsored Ads or People you may know?

 • You launched a new signup flow to encourage new users to add more profile information.
-The percentage of people that add additional profile information increased by 8%.
-However, seven day retention decreased by 2%.
+The percentage of people who add additional profile information increased by 8%.
+However, seven-day retention decreased by 2%.
 What do you do?

 2.3 Behavioral questions (18%)